0x73746F66/trivialsec-trivialscan-lambda/src/config/rules/issue_4.16.md

 **Note:** Setting X-Frame-Options inside the [`<meta>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta) element is useless, `<meta http-equiv="X-Frame-Options" content="deny">` has no effect.

-**Note** this feature has no impact where malicious actors have full contorl over client requests to simply ignore server response headers it does not want to process or adhere to.
+**Note** this feature has no impact where malicious actors have full control over client requests to simply ignore server response headers it does not want to process or adhere to.